DataDog/hiring-engineers/answers.md

 There are a number of different functions or metric types that can be used for custom agent checks.
 Different functions/metric types result in different graphing capabilities and ultimately different displays.

-For my custom metric, I'm using the gauge function, which maps a value from a specific time interval and then continuously does so for each specified time interval after.
-This seemed to be the most appropriate type since we're looking to include a random value between 0 and 1000 in our check.
+For my custom metric, I'm using the gauge function, which maps a value from a specified time interval and then continuously does so for each specified time interval after.
+This seemed to be the most appropriate type since we're looking to include a random value between 0 and 1000 in our check and random.randint() does just that.

 <p align="center">
         <img src="https://raw.githubusercontent.com/ehuang930/datadog_screenshots/master/custom_check_code.PNG">